 Attach the flowers in between the wreaths with pins.
 The final touch was this little garden fairy in the center, attached with some hot glue.

 Who says a fall wreath filled with bright sunflowers has to be round?
-With Smoothfoam rods, you can easily construct a unique square or diamond shape for your autumn décor.
+With Smoothfoam rods, you can easily construct a unique diamond or square fall wreath for your autumn décor.
+Learn how to make this festive autumn sunflower wreath below.

 Four 12″ Smoothfoam rods